Emergence of meta-stable clustering in mean-field transformer models: Conclusions and future works

-This work hints at a number of interesting questions.
+This work hints at a number of further interesting questions.
 First, an interesting avenue of future research consists of proving that Assumption~\ref{ass:3} holds, i.e., that the solution to the PDE~(\ref{eq:cont_pde}) as it exits the quasi-linear phase indeed converges to a certain number of delta measures.
-This result goes well beyond the ones presented in \cite{cohn2007universally}, as it requires characterising the solution of the PDE with a specific initial condition that may fall in the set of measure $0$ in the previously established result.
-Secondly, it would be interesting to investigate the effect of the addition of noise to the ODEs (\ref{eq:ODE_SA}) and (\ref{eq:ODE_USA}) and, as a consequence, on the emergence of symmetry and clustering in the resulting system.
-The presence of noise in these models can be motivated by considering randomly initialized linear layers between attention layers before training \cite{vaswani2017attention}.
-Lastly, as indicated in \cite{geshkovski2023mathematical} an important avenue of future research consists of investigating the effect on the particle dynamics of various choices of key, query and value matrices in the transformer structure, as well as the effect of training in the selection of these matrices and, in turn on the representations elaborated by the network.
+This result goes well beyond the ones presented in \citep{cohn2007universally}, as it requires characterising the solution of the PDE with a specific initial condition that may fall in the set of measure $0$ in the previously established result.
+It would also be interesting to investigate the effect of adding noise - motivated by considering randomly initialized linear layers between attention layers before training - to the ODEs (\ref{eq:ODE_SA}) and (\ref{eq:ODE_USA}) and, as a consequence, on the emergence of symmetry~and~clustering~in~the~resulting~system.